udacity/create-your-own-adventure/README.md

 will be harder to review.

 ### Blank Lines Between Options

 Insert blank lines between different options so that the options will be visually separated.

+### Blank Line at the End of a New Page

+Insert a blank line at the end of any new page so that options may be added, or additions made to the story.

+Insert blank lines between different options so that the options will be visually separated.